bridger217/go-grpc-api/README.md

 ## Set up dependencies
 This is a guide to running the app in a local sandbox.
 This will let you build on top of this framework.
 When you're ready to deploy it, follow this guide (TODO).
 The only prerequiesite is to have go installed.

+Note that configuration that contains sensative data is stored in environment variables, so they can more easily be used as secrets in a k8s cluster.

 ### Step 1 - Renaming the project
 To get started, clone this repo and rename it something suitable for your context.
 Then, run the rename script with your new project name, often of the pattern `github.com/<username>/<repository_name>`:
 ```